-In response to an E. coli outbreak that has sickened at least 23 people, JBS Swift Beef Company, a Colorado firm, recalled 380,000 pounds of beef products that may be contaminated with E. coli O157:H7.
+In response to an E. coli outbreak that sickened 23 people, JBS Swift Beef Company, a Colorado firm, recalled 380,000 pounds of beef products that may be contaminated with E. coli O157:H7.
 These products were distributed nationally.

 JBS Swift Beef Linked to E. coli Outbreak

-Several state health departments, the CDC, and the United States Department of Agriculture’s Food Safety and Inspection Service (USDA-FSIS) are investigating a multi-state outbreak of Escherichia coli O157:H7 infections.
+Several state health departments, the CDC, and the United States Department of Agriculture’s Food Safety and Inspection Service (USDA-FSIS) investigated a multi-state outbreak of Escherichia coli O157:H7 infections.

-Twenty three persons infected with a strain of E. coli O157:H7 with a particular “DNA fingerprint” have been reported from 9 states.
-Of these, 17 have been confirmed by an advanced DNA test as having the outbreak strain; confirmatory tests are pending on others.
+Twenty three persons infected with a strain of E. coli O157:H7 with a particular “DNA fingerprint” were reported from 9 states.
+Of these, 17 were confirmed by an advanced DNA test as having the outbreak strain.
 The number of ill persons identified in each state is as follows: California (4), Maine (1), Michigan (6), Minnesota (1), New Hampshire (1), New Jersey (2), New Mexico (1), New York (1), and Wisconsin (6).

 Most ill persons reported consumption of ground beef, and many reported that it was undercooked.
 Ground beef with the outbreak strain was obtained from the home of one person infected with that strain.